Reasoning and Tool-use Compete in Agentic RL:From Quantifying Interference to Disentangled Tuning: Abstract

 \section{Abstract}

-Agentic Reinforcement Learning (ARL) focuses on training large language models (LLMs) to interleave reasoning with external tool execution to solve complex tasks.
-Most existing ARL methods train a single shared model parameters to support both reasoning and tool-use behaviors, implicitly assuming that joint training leads to improved overall agent performance.
+Agentic Reinforcement Learning (ARL) trains large language models to interleave reasoning with external tool execution to solve complex tasks.
+Most existing ARL methods train a single set of parameters to support both reasoning and tool-use behaviors, implicitly assuming that joint training leads to improved overall agent performance.
 Despite its widespread adoption, this assumption has rarely been examined empirically.
-In this paper, we systematically investigate this assumption by introducing a Linear Effect Attribution System (LEAS), which provides quantitative evidence of interference between reasoning and tool-use behaviors.
+In this paper, we systematically examine this assumption by introducing Capability Effect Attribution (CEA), which provides quantitative evidence of interference between reasoning and tool-use behaviors.
 Through an in-depth analysis, we show that these two capabilities often induce misaligned gradient directions, leading to training interference that undermines the effectiveness of joint optimization and challenges the prevailing ARL paradigm.
-To address this issue, we propose Disentangled Action–Reasoning Tuning (DART), a simple and efficient framework that explicitly decouples parameter updates for reasoning and tool-use via separate low-rank adaptation modules.
-Experimental results show that DART consistently outperforms baseline methods with averaged 6.35\%+ improvements and achieves performance comparable to multi-agent systems that explicitly separate tool-use and reasoning using a single model.
+To address this issue, we propose Disentangled Action–Reasoning Tuning (DART), a simple and efficient framework that explicitly decouples parameter updates for reasoning and tool use via separate low-rank adaptation modules.
+With this simple change alone, DART outperforms all joint-optimization baselines and approaches the 2-Agent upper bound across thirteen benchmarks on retrieval-augmented QA and NL2SQL, further supporting our finding of capability interference under shared optimization.